burakenaktas/auto-anki/README.md

 <img width="236" alt="Screen Shot 2023-01-22 at 21 50 46" src="https://user-images.githubusercontent.com/86871383/213934216-508e5563-261c-4fc5-9211-67c4265352ef.png">

 Before learning what are these configurations mean, we need to understand <strong>deck configs'</strong> variables with px (All of them ^^).
-Because you need to reassign these variables one by one according to your monitor and location of the both apps <strong>(If you have 1920x1080px monitor and using the apps as the picture below, you don't need to set the px variables again)</strong>.
+Because you need to reassign these variables one by one according to your monitor and location of the both apps <strong>

 ### Finding Position

-If you saw, there was a file named "find_position.py" in our code.
+If you saw, there was a file named "position_finder.py" in our code.
 If you are setting your px configurations first time or again, use it to find declared button's x and y coordinates on your screen.
 You should open the file in your VS Code and then run the python code (showed below).

 <img width="503" alt="Screen Shot 2023-01-22 at 21 53 02" src="https://user-images.githubusercontent.com/86871383/213934344-d3c3718c-c7c5-4d6d-b638-7664cda76142.png">